kagiko/vaultwarden-wiki/Third-party-packages.md

 ## Snapcraft

 Available as a [snap](https://github.com/DownThePark/snapcraft-vaultwarden) through the [Snap Store](https://snapcraft.io/vaultwarden).
-The web-vault is included, and it's enabled by default.
+The web-vault is also included and enabled by default.

 Vaultwarden can be installed on the command line using: `snap install vaultwarden`